Processing facilities for the Energia-Buran system

 A separate Assembly and Fueling Complex (known as MZK) was built specifically for Energia-Buran program at Site 112A.
 It is 150 meters long, 80 meters wide and 70 meters high.
 The facility is built around a metal frame designed to withstand possible explosions during the hazardous operations.

-Site 112A also includes the Dynamics Test Stand, SDI, also known in Russian as Obyekt 858, which was designed for vibration tests of the Energia-Buran system in vertical position.
+Site 112A included the Dynamics Test Stand, SDI, also known in Russian as Obyekt 858, which was designed for vibration tests of the Energia-Buran system in vertical position.
 It is the tallest building in Baikonur.

 The N1 moon rocket emerges from the assembly building at Site 112.
 Credit: Baikonur Museum